elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 ```
 My editor displays comments in the light sky color so they're easy to spot.
-And no, you can't pick another color.
+E não, você não pode escolher outra cor.
 My creators assure me this grid-like color — and a little bit of consistency — is best for everyone.
 ```
 Comments may start anywhere on a line, but they end when the line does.
-You can, however, include or exclude whole blocks of selected code using the
-"Comment" and "Uncomment" commands in my editor.
+You can, however, include or exclude whole blocks of selected code using the "Comment" and "Uncomment" commands in my editor.

 ```
 Now, when I say "remark", I'm thinking of things in square brackets: